Brittney Keller-Hamilton

 She leads studies investigating the effects of differing nicotine characteristics on the appeal and addiction potential of nicotine products, like nicotine pouches and other forms of smokeless tobacco.
 She also leads a project that is testing whether nicotine pouches help people stop smoking as well as medicinal nicotine replacement therapy.
 She has collaborated on several studies evaluating the best ways to communicate the health risks of tobacco and alcohol to consumers.

 Her work has been published in peer-reviewed scientific journals, including Addiction, Tobacco Control, Nicotine and Tobacco Research, and Preventive Medicine.
-Additionally, she served as an associate editor for Preventing Chronic Disease, and is a member of the Society for Research on Nicotine and Tobacco the Women in Medicine and Science data sub-committee.
+Additionally, she served as an associate editor for Preventing Chronic Disease, is a member of the Society for Research on Nicotine and Tobacco and is co-chair of the Widening Impact in Medicine and Science Data Committee.